✓ Updated July 2026

 When's the absolute best time to visit New Hampshire for fall foliage, and where should I go?

 For peak foliage, aim for the first two weeks of October.
 While the Kancamagus Highway is stunning, it gets incredibly crowded.
-For a more serene experience, head north to the Great North Woods region around Pittsburg or explore the scenic byways in the Dartmouth-Lake Sunapee region.
-These areas often offer vibrant colors a bit earlier and with fewer people.
+For a more serene experience, head north to the Great North Woods region or explore the scenic byways around Lake Winnipesaukee – you'll find just as vibrant colors with fewer cars.

 I'm planning a summer trip.
-Are there any must-do outdoor activities that aren't just the usual tourist spots?
+Are there any must-do outdoor activities that aren't swarming with people?

 What is the cheapest month to visit New Hampshire, USA?